-In recent years, we have noted that limitations in NPPD's financial systems' functionality may be inhibiting the agency's ability to implement and maintain internal controls, including effective GITCs and IT application controls supporting financial data processing and reporting.
-NPPD's financial system is hosted by its service provider, U.S. Immigration and Customs Enforcement (ICE).
+In recent years, we have noted that limitations in S&T's financial system functionality may be inhibiting the agency's ability to implement and maintain internal controls, including effective GITCs and IT application controls supporting financial data processing and reporting.
+S&T's main financial system is hosted by its service provider, U.S. Immigration and Customs Enforcement (ICE).
 Therefore, in FY 2016, we continued to evaluate and consider the impact of financial system functionality on internal control over financial reporting.

-Appendix A provides a description of the key NPPD financial systems and IT infrastructure within the scope of the FY 2016 DHS financial statement audit.
+Appendix A provides a description of the key S&T financial system and IT infrastructure within the scope of the FY 2016 DHS financial statement audit.

-SUMMARY OF FINDINGS
+SUMMARY OF FINDING

-During our FY 2016 assessment of GITCs and IT application controls, we identified GITC deficiencies at NPPD related to access controls and configuration management.
-NPPD's main financial application is owned and operated ICE.
-As a service provider, ICE provides support to NPPD.
-The GITC deficiencies we identified at ICE could potentially impact NPPD's financial data, and as such, we issued a finding to NPPD.
+During our FY 2016 assessment of GITCs and IT application controls, we noted that S&T took corrective action to remediate the prior-year IT control deficiency regarding separated employees.
+However, S&T's main financial application is owned and operated by ICE.
+As a service provider, ICE provides support to S&T. The GITC deficiencies we identified at ICE could potentially impact S&T's financial data and, as such, we issued a finding to S&T.